Willie169/termux-sh/README.md

 - Creates three Debian Buster ARM64 proot environments (`~/debian1`, `~/debian2`, and `~/debian3`) with respective setup scripts.
 2. **Proot-distro environments**:
 - Configures two Debian Bookworm ARM64 instances with aliases `debian` and `debian01`.
-2. **Environment setup scripts**: Executes specific configuration scripts for each proot or proot-distro instance.
+2. **Environment setup scripts**: Executes specific configuration scripts for each proot or proot-distro instance, not including the QEMU image.
+See below instructions regarding QEMU for QEMU setup.

 ---